MauroDataMapper/docs/docs/rest-api/authentication.md

-The Metadata Catalogue stores content that may be either publicly accessible, or have access restricted to particular users or groups.
+**Mauro Data Mapper** stores content that may be either publicly accessible, or have access restricted to particular users or groups.
 Therefore the majority of API requests can be made as an anonymous user (by passing no session information in the request header), or as a logged in user (by passing a valid session key in the request headers.)